How Malware Early Warning works

 How MEW works

 The quarantined package is then reviewed by Xygeni's security engineers to verify the threat.
-If the threat is confirmed, it is communicated to the public registry for further validation and public disclosure.
+If the threat is confirmed, it is reported to the registry for further validation and public disclosure.
 This multi-layered verification process ensures that only verified threats are acted upon, minimizing false positives and ensuring accurate threat detection.

 The Malware Early Warning service also includes immediate notifications to affected users.
 These notifications are sent through various channels such as email, messaging platforms, and webhooks, ensuring the customers are promptly informed of any threats.
 This rapid response capability allows you to mitigate risks immediately and protect your software projects from potential harm.